-1 Only the choice of assumptions - and their normative power - is put into question here.
-Some assumptions are probably necessary, as humans generally require simplifying assumptions to understand and interact with the world.
-2 Bodyminds is a term used in disability studies and indicates the ways in which our bodies and minds are a most bipeds4 to sidestep any minor obstacle - including steps.
+First, spaces are generally created and organized with the unquestioned idea that humans move fully freely in two dimensions, with some additional freedom in the third dimension.
+This is what allows most bipeds5 to sidestep any minor obstacle - including steps.
 The end result is that any irregularities - from litter on the floor to slight slopes - are generally disregarded as irrelevant.
 However, wheelchair users (or wheelies) are often stuck to a 2D plane when it comes to moving around.
-More precisely, they are confined to a collection of flat areas, linked together by ramps and elevators5.
+More precisely, they are confined to a collection of flat areas, linked together by ramps and elevators6.
 This does not just affect people with reduced mobility.
 Some blind people can also feel lost in a wide open space with no indication on the ground or walls to keep track of their position.
 The spaces that feel comfortable can then be strongly reduced, as is also the case for people with difficulties orienting themselves.